travelperk/jets-seatmap-react-lib-pub/README.md

 # Seatmap integration and communication

-This document describes how to integrate JetsSeatMap lib (further "seatmap") into any React.js application.
+This document describes how to integrate the `JetsSeatMap` lib (further "seatmap") into any React.js application.
 Also, communication between the seatmap and a parent layer that embeds seatmap (further just "parent layer").

 &nbsp;